klepsydra-technologies/kpsr-tutorial/tutorials/chapter3_part4.md

 ## Generating headers for messages

 Similar to ROS, we need to generate message header files that will be used by the code.
-The existing YAML files contain fields related to DDS middleware which are only used by the code-generator if specify that DDS should not be disabled.
+The existing YAML[^1] files contain fields related to DDS middleware which are only used by the code-generator if specify that DDS should not be disabled.
 The default CMakeLists handles this by checking if the variable `KPSR_WITH_DDS` is set to true.
 Thus, the